costrouc/pysrim/docs/paper/paper.md

 [RANGE.txt](https://pysrim.readthedocs.io/en/latest/source/srim.html#srim.output.Range),
 and
 [COLLISON.txt](https://pysrim.readthedocs.io/en/latest/source/srim.html#srim.output.Collision).
 Once
-the output file is parsed the data is available in numpy arrays.
+the output file is parsed the data is available in `numpy` arrays.
 From here the user is free to create plots of interesting relationships in their data. `pysrim` additionally provides plotting utilities for producing figures commonly needed in nuclear materials.
-This software has been used for the SRIM calcualtions, analysis, and plotting in two publications [@zhang2017coupled] [@zhang2014effect].
+This software has been used for the SRIM calculations, analysis, and plotting in two publications [@zhang2017coupled] [@zhang2014effect].

 ![Plots produced by `pysrim` of vacancies produced for ions traveling